limbo-infinity/Game/README.md

 -------------------

-This is my attempt at Pong written in Python
+This is my attempt at Pong written in Python using pygame